-The Halberg Award of the Decade will be awarded to the individual athlete, Para athlete, athlete in a team, or team whose achievement represented excellence in sport at the highest level.
+The criteria for the supreme Halberg Award is: The supreme Halberg Award will be awarded to the individual athlete, Para athlete / team , athlete in a team, or team whose achievement represented excellence in sport at the highest level.

-3. The quality of the field / competition
+- The quality of the field / competition

-4. The global nature of the sport
+- The global nature of the sport

 Pinnacle Event: A Pinnacle event is the most significant event in a sports four year competition calendar e.g. the Olympic / Paralympic Games or a World Cup or World Championship event that is held once every four years (e.g. Rugby World Cup, Netball World Cup, FIFA World Cup etc.).